Managing Your Kidney Dialysis while you’re enjoying Disney World (Orlando, Florida area)

 “…anything that is overnighted to a resort is not actually sent to the resort, it’s all sent to the Magic Kingdom mail center and takes an additional 1-2 days to reach your room.
 A piece to my husband’s CPAP machine broke and was overnighted to us on Thursday, but we didn’t get it until late Saturday because of this.
 Which no One could explain when they were searching for the package for more than a day, with a tracking number showing receipt.
 Finally the post office was able to clear it up, all overnight with Disney World addresses are delivered to Magic Kingdom and sorted by their mailroom, adding 1-2 days processing.” —Jennifer Davis

 — Time your trip strategically.

-We mentioned weather above, and we highly recommend that you choose a more mild, and even cooler time of year to visit Disney World.
+We mentioned weather above, and we highly recommend that you choose a more mild, and even cooler time of year to visit Disney World and the Orlando area.
 This will reduce the need to drink, and it’s simply easier on your body.

 Also, if you’ll be reserving time in a dialysis clinic, crowd levels could be a consideration.
 You’ll want to make your reservations as early as possible to get your preferred dates.
 Todd Herbert visited Disney World and had this to say:

 “…When traveling you usually get your dialysis center to schedule you a treatment at a facility close to where you are staying.
 The closer to your date of travel the less likely you are to find an opening… Then you have to consider things like the time of year.
 Florida had a large influx of older people throughout the winter months which generally means more dialysis patients.
 In the summer they go back up north which creates openings for people who want to visit in the late spring and summer.” —Todd Herbert

 To help you choose your ideal dates, read our article called How to Pick Your Disney World Travel Dates for info on weather and crowd conditions.

 Making plans for treatment in a dialysis clinic in Orlando